OctopusDeploy/blog/blog/2019-05/powershelldsc-as-template/index.md

  - PowerShell DSC
 ---

 In a previous [blog post](https://octopus.com/blog/octopus-and-powershell-dsc), Paul Stovell showed us how to use Octopus Deploy to deploy PowerShell Desired State Configuration (DSC) to servers to manage infrastructure, use Machine Policies to monitor for drift, and even automatically correct drift with a Project Trigger.
-This blog post will expand on that idea by separating the Configuration data into a Configuration Data File (.psd1), turning a PowerShell DSC script into a step template, capturing the items that have drifted in a Machine Policy, and taking advantage of the Substitute Variables in Files feature to set properties that need to change for an Environment or Project.
+This blog post will expand on that idea by separating the configuration data into a configuration data file (.psd1), turning a PowerShell DSC script into a step template, capturing the items that have drifted in a Machine Policy, and taking advantage of the Substitute Variables in Files feature to set properties that need to change for an Environment or Project.

 The code sample that Mr. Stovell provided for DSC was a good example of a basic script,